 Published in the Journal of Divorce & Remarriage, the April 2018 study presents the results of an evaluation conducted of Arizona Revised Statutes 25-403.02 (2013), which directed courts to “maximize” a child’s time with both parents in custody decisions.
 This study included a statewide survey of the four family law professions (court staff, judges, mental health providers and attorneys) to assess perceptions four years after passage of the legislation.

 “These findings are extremely encouraging and reinforce the idea that shared parenting benefits children,” said Petra Maxwell, Executive Director of the National Parents Organization.
-“The bill in Arizona specifically did not include presumption language related to parenting time, and courts have been directed only to maximize opportunities for both parents.
+“The bill in Arizona did not include presumption language related to parenting time, and courts have been directed only to maximize opportunities for both parents.
 Judges have been free to interpret the meaning of ‘maximize’.
 Shared parenting has become the apparent starting point, and the positive perception of the law clearly indicates that courts continue to use judicial latitude when determining the best interests of a child.”

 The authors of the study received responses from 209 family law professionals in Arizona.
-This number represented 11 percent of the state’s attorneys, 40 percent of judges, 50 percent of mental health practitioners, and 82 percent of county conciliation court staff, which includes mediators, attorneys, conciliators, counselors and evaluators employed by the court.
+This number represented 11 percent of the state’s attorneys, 40 percent of judges, 50 percent of mental health practitioners, and 82 percent of county conciliation court staff.
+This includes mediators, attorneys, conciliators, counselors and evaluators employed by the court.

 Survey questions were formatted using a 1- to 5-point Likert scale with a neutral midpoint (3) and 5 being the most positive.
-Ratings were averaged across the four professions to obtain a comprehensive perspective that gave equal weight to each profession.
+Ratings were averaged across the four professions to obtain a perspective that gave equal weight to each profession.